Written on Dec 16, 2019 4:00:05 PM

-- Police officers cannot cite a driver from texting when not moving, for example at a traffic light or toll booth, as the vehicle must be in motion when the texting occurs.
+- Police officers cannot cite a driver for texting when not moving, for example at a traffic light or toll booth, as the vehicle must be in motion when the texting occurs.
 If a driver holds up traffic by texting, however, such as at a stop sign, they can be cited for impeding the flow of traffic.

-- Police officers are not allowed to ask for or take a driver’s phone to see if they were texting on a traffic stop.
+- Police officers are not allowed to ask for or take a driver’s phone to see if they were texting during a traffic stop.
 Since 2013, officers have been trained to identify when a driver is typing into a wireless device.

 - Drivers can continue to hold a device in their hand to talk on the phone except in school zones and active work zones, though we don’t recommend it.

 Florida Texting While Driving Fines